Calculation - cable length and mic cable capacity cutoff frequency microphone wire - sengpielaudio Checker

 measurements, so you cannot measure the cable impedance using your

-multimeter or other simple measurement equipments.
+multimeter or other simple measurement equipment.

 back zurück Search Engine weiter home Start